vatsayu/OverTheWire-Ctf/README.markdown

 ## My Approach to Writeups

-I’ve tried to make these writeups as human-readable as possible.
  Here’s what you can expect:

 - **Clear Explanations**: I explain *why* something works, not just *what* to do.
 Expect some Linux basics, command breakdowns, and occasional rants about how long it took me to figure something out.
 - **Real Talk**: I’ve included my thought process, including the dead ends and mistakes I made.
 Learning from failures is half the fun!